dukeofharen/httplaceholder/docs/docs.md

 httplaceholder --enableReverseProxy true
 ```

 If you want to whitelist a few hostnames for use in the reverse proxy, you can set the `allowedHosts` property.
+If you
-If you set the `allowedHosts` property, you do not have to explicitly set the `enableReverseProxy` property to true.
-You can either use a whole hostname or use a regular expression, as seen in the example below.
-You can split the entries using ",".
+set the `allowedHosts` property, you do not have to explicitly set the `enableReverseProxy` property to true.
+You can
+either use a whole hostname / IP address (range) or use a regular expression, as seen in the example below.
+You can
+split the entries
+using ",".

 ```bash
 httplaceholder --allowedHosts "^google\.com$,www.google.com"
 ```

-You can also use `disallowedHosts` to explicitly block a host for use in the reverse proxy. `allowedHosts` will be checked before `disallowedHosts`, so if you would like to block everything from a specific host, except one subdomain, that is possible.
+You can also use `disallowedHosts` to explicitly block a host for use in the reverse proxy. `allowedHosts` will be
+checked before `disallowedHosts`, so if you would like to block everything from a specific host / IP address (range),
+except one subdomain,
+that is possible.

 ```bash
 httplaceholder --disallowedHosts "^reddit\.com$,www.reddit.com"